 These are similar in form to papules, but contain a build up of pus.
 As such, you’ll notice them as red, protruding bumps topped with a white or yellow head.

 Nodules are formed deeper beneath the surface of the skin, and so are harder to get rid of.
 These irritated and ruptured pores form larger lumps that can be painful.

 Even further below the surface of the skin are cysts.
 A combination of sebum, bacteria and dead skin cells, cysts could be said to be the most severe acne spot.
 They are large red or white bumps that can hurt to touch.
 Of all acne spots, cysts have the highest likelihood of causing a scar.

 Of the different types of acne, blackheads and whiteheads are regarded as the mildest form.
-As non-inflammatory spots, they’re the most receptive to standard over-the-counter treatments.
+As non-inflammatory spots, they’re the most receptive to standard over-the-counter treatments, such as acnecide.

 Inflammatory spots are a bit trickier.
 Once papules and pustules appear, it can be a sign of moderate acne developing.
-These will require a more specialised treatment.
+These will require more specialized treatment, such as antibiotics like lymecycline.

 Acne isn’t exclusive to one region of the body.
 Unsurprisingly, since your skin is pretty much everywhere, acne can appear all around!
 That being said, acne does tend to congregate in a few predictable places.

 The most common type is facial acne.
 In fact, practically everybody with the condition will develop spots on the face.
 This is why moderate to severe acne can be such a pain, as it can affect the most visible part of the body.
 It can’t really be covered up with clothing except for face masks, although these could cause ‘maskne’ if used incorrectly.

 The back is also very common, with just over half of all sufferers developing spots there.
 A more uncommon region is the chest, with around 15% of people developing acne here.